-- cobra_model (a cobra model) The model from which to delete the reactions.
+- cobra_model (cobra.Model) The model from which to delete the reactions.
 The model will not be modified. - reaction_list (iterable) List of reaction IDs or cobra.Reaction.
-If None (default) will use all reactions in the model. - method(str, optional) The method used to obtain fluxes.
-Must be one of "fba" or "moma".

-- solver (str, optional) Name of the solver to be used. - method The method used to obtain fluxes.
-Must be one of "fba" or "moma". - solver_args (optional) Additional arguments for the solver.
+If None (default) will use all reactions in the model. - method (str, optional) The method used to obtain fluxes.
+Must be one of "fba", "moma" or "linear moma". - solver (str, optional) Name of the solver to be used. - solver_args (optional) Additional arguments for the solver.
 Ignored for optlang solver, please use model.solver.configuration instead.